 Lunar Flashlight was originally envisioned as a secondary payload for the first test launch of NASA's Space Launch System.1 While this mission, later designated Artemis I, would launch with ten CubeSats, delays in integration caused Lunar Flashlight to be demanifested.
-It eventually launched in December 2022, one month after Artemis I, on a SpaceX Falcon 9 rocket as a rideshare payload along-side the Japanese private company ispace's Hakuto-R lunar lander.
+It eventually launched in December 2022, one month after Artemis I, on a SpaceX Falcon 9 rocket as a rideshare payload alongside the Japanese private company ispace's Hakuto-R lunar lander.

 Figure 2 shows Lunar Flashlight's nominal concept of operations.
 Shortly after launch, the spacecraft would deploy and detumble into a sun-pointed attitude with its reaction wheels; after commissioning the propulsion system and performing a desaturation burn, a series of Trajectory Correction Maneuvers (TCMs) would be performed over several months.
-A Lunar Orbital Insertion (LOI) maneuver into a Near Rectilinear Halo Orbit (NRHO) would be executed over the lunar south pole, beginning a series of highly elliptical orbits with perilune altitudes of only 10-20 km.
+A Lunar Orbital Insertion (LOI) maneuver into a Near Rectilinear Halo Orbit (NRHO) would be performed over the lunar south pole, beginning a series of highly elliptical orbits with perilune altitudes of only 10-20 km.
 Each orbit would require three Orbit Trim Maneuvers (OTMs) to maintain the period and target perilune altitude.
 Ten orbits, each about six days long, would result in ten observation opportunities of PSRs at the lunar south pole, followed by a deorbit maneuver that would dispose the spacecraft on the lunar surface.

 Unfortunately, only a few days into the Launch and Early Operations Phase (LEOP), significant issues with the propulsion system's performance were discovered, which began a series of characterization and recovery efforts which resulted in multiple trajectory redesigns, seismic changes to maneuver schemes, and an eventual change of mission concept to target a series of lunar flybys rather than insertion into an NRHO.
-Despite months of effort, the propulsion anomaly proved insurmountable.
-With the spacecraft on a trajectory that will escape the Earth-moon system, the focus of the mission was turned entirely towards technology demonstration in May 2023.
+It still remains a possibility that propulsion system performance will degrade and resist recovery efforts in such a way that a lunar encounter is impossible, leading to a realignment of mission objectives entirely towards technology demonstration and eventual escape of the Earthmoon system.